Compression of Currents and Varifolds: Main results

 \subsection{Choice of $m$}

 In the algorithms we have presented so far, the choice of the compression level $m$ is a crucial one.
-In theory, one can set the eigenvalue bounds presented in lemma \ref{OrthogprojlemmaCurr}, to a pre-defined tolerance and choose $m$ accordingly.
-However, in practice the cost of evaluating the upper bound is $\mathcal{O}(n^{3})$ due to the eigen-decomposition cost, which is undesirable.
-Choice of $m$ is also an issue that is unresolved in the works of \cite{DURRLEMAN} and \cite{VarCompression}, due to expensive to compute upper bound, and lack of theoretical error guarantees respectively.
+In theory, one can set the eigenvalue bounds presented in \cref{OrthogprojlemmaCurr} to a pre-defined tolerance and choose $m$ accordingly.
+However, in practice, the cost of evaluating the upper bound is $\mathcal{O}(n^{3})$ due to the eigen-decomposition cost, which is undesirable.

-As a cheaper practical alternative, we propose to use the preliminary trace bound of corollary \ref{Corollary_trace} instead for this task.
+As a cheaper, practical alternative, we propose to use the preliminary trace bound of \cref{Corollary_trace} instead for this task.
 In particular, one can use the trace error of the Nystrom approximation as an indicator for the true compression error given $m$ control points.
 For shift invariant kernels, computation of the trace term simplifies as,

 which has a computational cost of at most $m^{3} + nm^{2}$, which is significantly less than $n^{3}$ of the eigen-decomposition.